This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 • Look for damage to the truck bed.
 Gouges, rust holes and rough edges can damage the drag sheet and prevent smooth unloading.
 If the truck bed is in rough shape, this would be a good place to use the “double bed mat”.

-• Spray-on bed liner owners; you will probably be ok for a light load.
+• Spray on bedliner uses; you will probably be ok for a light load.
 The “double bed mat” should be considered for heavier loads.
 The Loadhandler will work smoother, last longer and be much easier for you to use.

 • Keep the load between the fender wells.
 Avoid letting the material accumulate in that “locked load” area ahead of the fender wells.

 • Don’t overload your Loadhander or your truck.
-They are both designed for certain sized loads; be aware of how much weight you are putting on them.
+They are both designed to for certain loads; be aware of how much weight you are putting on them.